Axions as Dark Matter, Dark Energy, and Dark Radiation: Axions as Dark Radiation

 \section{Axions as Dark Radiation}

-If axions couple to SM fields they can be produced abundantly in the early Universe and contribute to the radiation density as extra relativistic degrees of freedom~\cite{ParticleDataGroup:2024cfk}.
+If axions couple to SM fields, they can be produced abundantly in the early Universe and contribute to the radiation density as extra relativistic degrees of freedom~\cite{ParticleDataGroup:2024cfk}.
 This effect is conventionally parametrized by the effective number of neutrino species, $N_{\mathrm{eff}}$, whose departure from the SM prediction signals the presence of DR.

 Axions may be produced thermally via interactions with quarks, gluons, charged leptons and photons.
-For the QCD axion, the axion–gluon coupling follows from the Peccei–Quinn anomaly, while derivative couplings to fermions and the axion–photon coupling arise in ultraviolet completions such as the KSVZ and DFSZ frameworks~\cite{Kim:1979if,Shifman:1979if,Zhitnitsky:1980tq,Dine:1981rt}.
-Thermalisation in the early Universe proceeds through processes such as $q g \leftrightarrow q a$, $g g \leftrightarrow g a$ and, at lower temperatures, electron/photonic channels like $e^\pm \gamma \leftrightarrow e^\pm a$ and $\gamma\gamma\leftrightarrow a a$~\cite{Turner:1986tb, Srednicki:1985xd, Masso:2002np, Chang:1993gm, Brandenburg:2004du, Graf:2010tv, Millea:2015qra, Bouzoud:2024bom}.
+For the QCD axion, the axion–gluon coupling follows from the Peccei–Quinn anomaly, while its low-energy effective interactions, including derivative couplings to fermions and couplings to photons, are described by the general axion effective Lagrangian~\cite{Georgi:1986df, GrillidiCortona:2015jxo} and arise in ultraviolet completions such as the KSVZ and DFSZ frameworks~\cite{Kim:1979if, Shifman:1979if, Zhitnitsky:1980tq,Dine:1981rt}.
+Thermalization in the early Universe proceeds through processes such as $q g \leftrightarrow q a$, $g g \leftrightarrow g a$ and, at lower temperatures, electron/photonic channels like $e^\pm \gamma \leftrightarrow e^\pm a$ and $\gamma\gamma\leftrightarrow a a$~\cite{Turner:1986tb, Srednicki:1985xd, Masso:2002np, Chang:1993gm, Brandenburg:2004du, Graf:2010tv, Millea:2015qra, Bouzoud:2024bom}.
 The Primakoff process ($\gamma q \to q a$ or $\gamma e\to e a$) in a charged plasma is often an efficient thermal production channel and is controlled by the axion–photon coupling $g_{a\gamma}$.
 At still lower temperatures axions are produced in atomic, molecular, and nuclear transitions; these late-time processes matter for astrophysical searches but are negligible for the cosmological DR budget compared to early thermal production.

 If an axion species was once in full thermal equilibrium and decoupled at temperature $T_{\mathrm{dec}}$, entropy conservation fixes the present axion-to-photon temperature ratio,